vkalfieri/vkalfieri.github.io/README.md

 Meta Tags:

-I had to add a description, keywords, and author and some og tags for title, type, description and image.
+I had to add a description, and author and some og tags for title, type, description and image.

 CSS: